-Let me introduce Cliona and Sue, two wives from Dublin, Ireland, their inspiring family and breastfeeding journeys.
+Let me introduce Cliona and Sue, two wives from Dublin, Ireland, and their inspiring family and breastfeeding journeys.

 Sue gave birth to triplets at 31 weeks and the early days in NICU were really difficult as she had to pump around the clock for the triplets who couldn’t latch on yet.